flavio/kuberlr/README.md

 Use the `kubectl` *"fake binary"* as you usually do.
 Behind the scene kuberlr will ensure a compatible version of `kubectl` is used.

+You can invoke the `kuberlr` binary in a direct fashion to access its sub-commands.
+For example, the `kuberlr bins` will print all the `kubectl` binaries that are available to the user.

 ## How it works

 kuberlr connects to the API server of your kubernetes cluster and figures